riyaadazad/multi-genre-project/_posts/2018-12-10-start-here.md

 4. [Sit](#)
 5. [Amet](#) -->

 This site is built using the super simple static website and blog site generator [Jekyll](https://jekyllrb.com/) and is hosted for free using [GitHub Pages](https://pages.github.com/).
 The source code for this website is completely open and lives at [this GiHub repository](https://github.com/riyaadazad/multi-genre-project).
+And just a reminder that, unless otherwise specified, all of the images on this site have been dedicated to the usage of the public domain by allowing noncommercial reuse.

 I hope that you enjoy this project as much as I have enjoyed designing and developing it.